Mitigating and Evaluating Static Bias of Action Representations in the Background and the Foreground: The Technique

-where $\tau$ is a probability threshold.
-In practice, we perform another round of uniformly random selection to exactly control the size of the biased still image bank.
+where $p_{\tau}$ is the $\tau$-th percentile value of $p_{i,j}$.
+In practice, we perform another round of uniformly random selection to control the size of the biased frame bank.

-\textbf{Step 3: Mixing Video and Biased Still Images.} To break the strong correlation between the biased frame and the action class, we mix a still image identified above with videos from any action class.
-Specifically, given a video sample $(\boldsymbol{x}_{i},y_{i})$, we sample a biased still frame $\boldsymbol{z}^{\text{biased}}$ from the biased image bank $S$ and tile it $T$ times along the temporal dimension, yielding a static video with $T$ identical frames.
+\textbf{Step 3: Mixing Video and Biased Frames.} To break the strong correlation between the biased frame and the action class, we mix a video of any action class with different biased frames identified above.
+Specifically, in each epoch, given a video sample $(\boldsymbol{x}_{i},y_{i})$, we sample a frame $\boldsymbol{z}^{\text{biased}}$ from the biased frame bank $S$ and tile it $T$ times along the temporal dimension, yielding a static video with $T$ identical frames.
 We denote this operation as $\text{Tile}(\boldsymbol{z}^{\text{biased}}, T)$.
-Then, the augmented video sample $\tilde{\boldsymbol{x}}_{i}$ is generated by the pixel-wise interpolation of $\boldsymbol{x}_{i}$ and the static video.
+The augmented video sample $\tilde{\boldsymbol{x}}_{i}$ is generated by the pixel-wise interpolation of $\boldsymbol{x}_{i}$ and the static video.
 The augmented video label $\tilde{y}_{i}$ is the same as the original action label $y_{i}$.